Student accommodation

 What is student nightlife like in Nottingham?

 Nottingham is diverse when it comes to its nightlife; traditional pubs, secret bars, nightclubs, and live music venues can all be found in abundance.
-With Nottingham being student influenced city, there is a clear focus from venues to focus on the student population – some of our favourite places to enjoy are:
+With Nottingham being a student-influenced city, there is a clear focus from venues to concentration on the student population – some of our favourite places to enjoy are:

 Coco Tang

-With an entrance based on a Hong Kong alley, the underground Coco Tang club has been serving cocktails to students since 2008 and has a club-style vibe the later the night goes on.
+With an entrance based on a Hong Kong alley, the underground Coco Tang bar has been serving cocktails to students since 2008 and has a club-style vibe the later the night goes on.

 Pryzm